 Choosing an investment bank is the first critical step in the IPO process.
 A bank with a strong market reputation and expertise in your industry can set the foundation for success.
 Investment banks act as underwriters, helping to assess your company’s value and manage the complexities of going public.
 Their role also includes advising on the best timing and structure for the offering.

-Conducting Due Diligence
+1. Conducting Due Diligence

 Thorough preparation is essential to minimize regulatory hurdles.
 Due diligence involves a comprehensive review of your financials, operations, and compliance records.
 This step ensures transparency and builds investor confidence.
 Companies that invest time in this phase often experience smoother interactions with regulatory bodies like the SEC.

-Filing Registrations
+2. Filing Registrations

 Once due diligence is complete, the next step is filing the necessary documents with regulatory authorities.
 The most important of these is the S-1 Registration Statement, which outlines your company’s financial health, business model, and risks.
 This document is scrutinized by regulators and potential investors alike, making accuracy and clarity paramount.
+For 409a prep or fairness checks, revisit private company valuation methods to separate price, value, and dilution math.

-Pricing the Offering
+3. Pricing the Offering

 Determining the right price for your shares is both an art and a science.
-While traditional methods dominate, innovative approaches like the Dutch Auction—famously used by Google during its IPO in 2004—can differentiate your offering.
+While traditional methods dominate, innovative approaches like the Dutch Auction, famously used by Google during its IPO in 2004, can differentiate your offering.
 This method allows investors to bid for shares, ensuring a market-driven price.

 Marketing Through Roadshows